WordPress 7 + LLM = free translation

 I use llama.cpp on my mini PC. llama.cpp runs as a local server and provides an OpenAI-compatible endpoint.
 Anyone using Ollama, LM Studio, LocalAI, or vLLM does the same – the endpoint looks the same everywhere.

-This is the connector plugin for all OpenAI-compatible endpoints.
-It is available for free in the WordPress plugin directory:
+Here two plugin recommendations.
+These are available for free in the WordPress plugin directory:

 Info: I run WordPress on my mini PC in my Kubernetes cluster.
 So I can just set up a local IP address, because it is internally available.
 If you have only a local LLM and a hosted WordPress, you have to provide the service to the outside (e. g. with cloudflared or pangolin).
 Be sure you set up a API key, so that it is secure.